Shushant-Priyadarshi/ShuOnit/README.md

 2. **Dynamic greeting messages** – Personalized greetings based on the time of day.
 3. **Framer Motion animations** – Add a lively touch to the UI.
 4. **Rich Text Editor** – Makes blog creation and formatting more user-friendly.
 5. **Lazy Loading** – Loads content on demand to enhance performance.
+6. **Custom Greet Message** - Hero section gives custom message according to the time.

 ---